PatrickKoss/Snake/api/README.md

-# RESTful API
+# Socket IO Server

-> The RESTful API with CRUD resources for scenarios, built with TypeScript and Express.js
+> The Socket io server side for the snake game, built with TypeScript and Express.js and Socket io

 ## Structure